 Japanese food is refined, delicate and sublimely delicious.
 Here’s a look at the best Japanese restaurants across Canada from our 2017 list.

-At Masayoshi (No. 51), a small Japanese restaurant on Fraser St. from Tojo alumnus, chef Masayoshi Baba, C100B editor in chief Jacob Richler enjoyed a seven-course meal at the sunlit bar that included an exceptionally tender uzaku – vinegared unagi on wilted sliced cucumber with dashi, dressed up with edible flowers, kinpira gobo (sweet braised burdock root) with milk foam, and exceptional sashimi, including o-toro, flounder, geoduck.
-At
+At Masayoshi (No. 51), a small Japanese restaurant on Fraser St. from Tojo alumnus chef Masayoshi Baba, C100B editor-in-chief Jacob Richler enjoyed a seven-course meal at the sunlit bar that included an exceptionally tender uzaku – vinegared unagi on wilted sliced cucumber with dashi, dressed up with edible flowers, kinpira gobo (sweet braised burdock root) with milk foam, and exceptional sashimi, including o-toro, flounder, geoduck.

 At Park (No. 45) owner/chef Antonio Park prepares highly precise Japanese-style cuisine featuring the freshest and finest sushi, nigiri and sashimi in Montreal.
 The cooking is delicate, and much of it is highly original, often possessing an unusual cross-cultural inventiveness.
 Think Japanese-style raw fish with a robust Korean edge—and maple syrup.
 The best, albeit most expensive, option is to put yourself in Park’s hands and order an omakase at the back counter, where you can watch him work his magic.